Speed Skater: History

 Warhol made Speed Skater as a screenprint in colours on wove paper.
 It was made in an edition of 150 plus ten artist's proofs.
 He also made some unique variants as trial proofs, each printed with different positions of the colour screens.
+Speed Skater was also produced in an edition of 10 Publisher's Proofs.
 Its sizes are 875 x 625 mm.
 The Speed Skater was used for the official Sarajevo Winter Olympics poster.